Atticus29/dataJitsu/bugs.md

 # Known issues
-- [ ] Adding a collection that is identical but has additional content registers as equal in doesCollectionAlreadyExistInDb
-- [ ] Adding the collection to the database adds it twice

 - [ ] Leaving item from previous category blank and then you click new category, the item becomes required
 - [ ] Custom move (choke) is sometimes being added to the candidate list and sometimes not; not clear yet why
   - [ ] Reproducible in cypress test; can't reproduce the effect manually